Munya-Marinda/continuous-scraping-app/README.md

 # Usage
 Once the app is running, it will fetch the list of URLs to be scraped from the server.
 The app will continuously scrape the URLs, even if the server times out during the process.
 The current scraping status, including the URL being scraped, will be displayed on the page.
 The logs of the scraping process will be updated and shown in the textarea below.

--If the app successfully scrapes a URL, the success message will be logged.
+- If the app successfully scrapes a URL, the success message will be logged.
--If the app encounters an error or failure during scraping, the corresponding error message will be logged.
+- If the app encounters an error or failure during scraping, the corresponding error message will be logged.
--If the server fails to respond or fetch new URLs, the app will log a connection failure message.
+- If the server fails to respond or fetch new URLs, the app will log a connection failure message.

 >"Note: The app uses a continuous scraping method to ensure data is scraped even if the server times out.
 It fetches the URLs to be scraped from the server and performs scraping on each URL sequentially.
 It handles success and failure scenarios during the scraping process and updates the logs accordingly."